Intrahealth (UK)

-Intrahealth is a provider of Primary Care services based in Durham UK.
-Not to be confused with IntraHealth International an international charity based in North Carolina or Intrahealth Systems Limited, a software company.
+Intrahealth is a provider of primary Care services based in Durham, England.

 They run 18 GP surgeries, 5 Community Pharmacy services and a range of NHS Community Services including anticoagulation (warfarin), immunisation / vaccination services and medicines management.

 Intrahealth was one of a number of companies founded by GPs cited by the NHS Support Federation in a report described a process of commercialisation masked by some providers being referred to as ‘GP-led', when in reality, many described in this way have a commercial focus, with ‘profit-making intent and a traditional corporate management structure'.